nikkis/pulurobotics-microservices/command-middleware/README.md

 The middleware sends the following commands with the specified payload.
 The payload objects are described in more detail below.

  * robot_status: Payload: a robot status object.
- * lidar_lowres: Payload: a robot status object.
-(TODO: This should be changed to contain lidar data.)
- * lidar_highres: Not documented.
-Payload: Empty.
- * picture: Not documented.
-Payload: Empty.
- * debug: Not documented.
-Payload: Empty.
- * dbgpoint: Not documented.
-Payload: Empty.
- * sonar: Not documented.
-Payload: Empty.
  * routeinfo: Payload: A route info object.
  * movement_status: Describes the result of a straight movement operation.
 Payload: a straight movement status object.
  * route_status: Describes the result of a routing movement operation.
 Payload: a routing movement status object.